#helpatourist: National Travel & Tourism Week – A Look Back

 “To have our travel and tourism expenditures up is evidence of strong growth in travel and tourism in Wind River Country, especially compared to many other counties who have been impacted more by the minerals industry downturn,” said WRVC Marketing Director Paula McCormick.

-Whether you look back 120 years, 10 years, or one year, travel to and through Wind River Country has improved for travelers and for their hosts.
+Whether you look back 120 years, 10 years, or one year, travel to and through Wind River Country has improved for travelers and for their hosts in an attempt to compete with the likes of other states and their attractions like whale watching california.
 The WRVC is committed to sustaining that growth for the county’s overall economic wellbeing.